RPiOVN/rpibroker/README.md

 * The core technology of this project is [Reverse SSH](https://blog.devolutions.net/2017/03/what-is-reverse-ssh-port-forwarding.html).
 A [Dockerfile](server/sshd-container/Dockerfile)
 is currently being developed to act as an SSH router to connect renters to the devices.

+* The `server/` directory is formatted as a [site template](https://github.com/skagitpublishing/site-template-connextcms) for [ConnextCMS](http://connextcms.com).
+This will contain the website files that will make up the marketplace and user dashboards (the web app).

 * Mockups have been created for the following views:
   * [Marketplace View](images/marketplace-mockup.JPG)